-6.4.1.4.5 Deliberate or serious violations of the rights or freedoms of other faculty members, employees or students; 6.4.1.4.6 Falsification of credentials or experience; 6.4.1.4.7 Conviction of a felony or of a crime involving moral turpitude or relating to the faculty member's fitness to practice his or her profession.

-6.4.2 President and Faculty Welfare Committee Role

-- 6.4.2.1 When reasons arise to question whether adequate cause/reason exists for dismissal of a faculty member who has tenure, or whose term appointment has not expired, the President or the President's designee, in consultation with that faculty member, may terminate the relationship at that point by mutual agreement. - 6.4.2.2 If the matter is not resolved by mutual consent at that point, the Faculty Welfare Committee shall informally inquire into the situation to effect a resolution, if possible, and if no resolution is achieved, to determine whether in its view formal proceedings to consider the faculty member's dismissal should be instituted. - 6.4.2.3 If the Committee recommends that said proceedings begin, or if the President, after considering a recommendation of the Committee favorable to the faculty member, concludes that dismissal proceedings should be undertaken, action will be commenced under the procedures that follow except where there is disagreement. - 6.4.2.4 A statement with reasonable particularity of the grounds for dismissal should be jointly formulated by the President and the Committee; if there is disagreement, the President or the President's designee should formulate the statement.
+- 6.4.1.4.5 Deliberate or serious violations of the rights or freedoms of other faculty members, employees or students; - 6.4.1.4.6 Falsification of credentials or experience; - 6.4.1.4.7 Conviction of a felony or of a crime involving moral turpitude or relating to the faculty member's fitness to practice his or her profession. - 6.4.2 President and Faculty Welfare Committee Role - 6.4.2.1 When reasons arise to question whether adequate cause/reason exists for dismissal of a faculty member who has tenure, or whose term appointment has not expired, the President or the President's designee, in consultation with that faculty member, may terminate the relationship at that point by mutual agreement. - 6.4.2.2 If the matter is not resolved by mutual consent at that point, the Faculty Welfare Committee shall informally inquire into the situation to effect a resolution, if possible, and if no resolution is achieved, to determine whether in its view formal proceedings to consider the faculty member's dismissal should be instituted. - 6.4.2.3 If the Committee recommends that said proceedings begin, or if the President, after considering a recommendation of the Committee favorable to the faculty member, concludes that dismissal proceedings should be undertaken, action will be commenced under the procedures that follow except where there is disagreement. - 6.4.2.4 A statement with reasonable particularity of the grounds for dismissal should be jointly formulated by the President and the Committee; if there is disagreement, the President or the President's designee should formulate the statement. - 6.4.3 Formal Proceedings - 6.4.3.1 Commencement of proceedings - 6.4.3.1.1 Formal proceedings to consider dismissal are commenced by a written communication addressed to the faculty member by the President informing the faculty member of the grounds for dismissal and informing the faculty member that, at the faculty member's written request, a hearing will be conducted by the Faculty Welfare Committee at a specified time and place to determine whether the faculty member should be dismissed from the faculty for the grounds stated. - 6.4.3.1.2 In setting the date of the hearing, sufficient time should be allowed the faculty member to prepare a defense, but the hearing should not be set more than 30 days after the faculty member receives the statement of grounds, absent compelling reasons. - 6.4.3.1.3 The faculty member should state in reply whether he or she wishes a hearing and shall also answer in writing, not less than one week before the hearing, the statement of grounds for dismissal in the President's letter.